dpendleton22/valuebyerror/_posts/2021-01-14-nba-analysis-post.md

 <i>Shoutout to the WNBA for this one #WatchMeWork</i>

-NBA stats have two distinct categories, baisc and advanced.
+NBA stats have two distinct categories, basic and advanced.
 All the stats used in this article are categorized as basic stats; which are stats that can be determined in-game.
 Such as keeping track of a teams points or how many blocks they have.
 Advanced stats is a newer trend in the field and is where things get a little, well...advanced.
 They can include stats such as player ratings or player efficiency.
-These advanced stats are developed calculations that are derived by using the basic stats in the alogorithms.
+These advanced stats are developed calculations that are derived by using the basic stats in the algorithms.
 I'll dive into the different advanced stats in another article but for the basic stats you'll see the following:
-* <b>FG%</b> - Field goal percenatge
+* <b>FG%</b> - Field goal percentage
 * <b>3P%</b> - Three point percentage
 * <b>FT%</b> - Free throw percentage
 * <b>AST</b> - Total assists